katsinskyd/portfolio/README.md

 ### Things I'm Working On

 - I'm aware that the profile photo I've added isn't displaying correctly (it does locally!)
-- For the "RNG RPG" I need to figure out the enemy level scaling and add some more interesting actions to spice things up.
+- For "RNG RPG" I want to add some more events the player can experience (not sure what yet)
 - I'm going to end up changing the entire design of the site at some point, so I've been looking for inspiration and sketching wireframes.